Lovecraft Under the Gun

 If your film is in violation of any of the following rules and regulations, your film will be disqualified.

-- For 2022, All films should be submitted as an 1920x1080 (letter boxed or pillar boxed if necessary) Stereo only, Apple Prores 422 MOV (best) or DNxHD MXF file, and uploaded to a file delivery service such as Google Drive (preferred), WeTransfer, Dropbox etc.
+• For 2023, All films should be submitted as an 1920x1080 Apple Prores 422 (letter boxed or pillar boxed if necessary), and uploaded to a file delivery service such as Google Drive (preferred), WeTransfer, Dropbox etc.

 (see the complete rules and guidelines for a more complete list of acceptable data formats.)

 Each team will receive two complimentary tickets for Sunday (all day).
-Additional tickets may be purchased.
+Rush tickets for the first half of Sunday may be available at the door if single day tickets are still available.
 Remember, the audience has a hand in deciding the winner, so it’s in your best interest to pack the house with your own fans!
 Films will be scored in three categories:

 Please refer to the complete rules and guidelines for all details (link at bottom of page).